Btsan/generate_tictactoe/README.md

 ## Heuristics

-The provided C++ code has commented out heuristic calculation code, used to augment the generated data for use in machine learning programs.
+The provided C++ code has <strong>commented out</strong> heuristic calculation code, used to augment the generated data for use in machine learning programs.

 ## Tool(s)

-Just C++ 11
+Just C++ 11 and the g++ compiler.